emerge-lang/compiler/roadmap.md

        should be compiled down to a single loop.
 37. import aliases: `import emerge.platform.print as platformPrint`, `import emerge.std.HashMap as DefaultMutableMap`
 38. optimize reference counting; see [](refcounting optimizations.md)
+    * for this, the logic to determine where reference counts are needed must move from the LLVM backend to the frontend; the frontend has the tools to deal with the complexity, the backend doesn't.
+Especially temporary values are BAD offenders
 39. some stdlib primitives for filesystem IO
 40. typealiases
 41. smart casts